 So, let’s review, shall we?

-But first, if you’d just like to check the current pricing and availability of these binoculars at Amazon, you can click (tap) the links in the list below.
+But first, if you’d just like to check the current pricing and availability of the best 8×42 binoculars at Amazon, you can click (tap) the links in the list below.
 Otherwise, you can scroll (swipe) past them and look at each (rather brief) model summary in this article.

 Swarovski 8×42 EL Range Binoculars